What is data governance?

 Guiding principles of data governance

-2. Data is secure, valued and managed as an asset
+2. Treating data as an asset

 Download Module 1